Case Manager – Supportive Services for Veteran Families Program (SSVF), South County, New Beginnings Counseling Center.

 The ideal candidate has experience providing case management activities to veterans and/or the homeless population, and embraces a Housing First approach to helping homeless veteran individuals and families stabilize and return to permanent and traditional housing.
 The position requires that the case manager be an empathic and compassionate listener with solid boundaries.
 The case manager must have a demonstrated ability to multi-task, work independently, coordinate community-wide activities, collaborate with partner agencies, and prioritize tasks.
 Experience with HMIS preferred and/or a solid demonstrated ability to use complex software and Microsoft Excel for data entry, collection and reporting.
 The position requires initiative, resourcefulness, and the ability to be self-directed and work autonomously.

+Position begins asap.
 Work hours are Monday – Friday, 9-5 although there will be some night time and weekend hours on occasion to attend community events, meet with landlords or attend to emergent client and administrative needs.
 Must have a working vehicle with liability insurance and pass a background check.
-Salary is $21.00 per hour with medical and dental benefits provided, as well as generous paid time off.
-Position begins asap.
+Salary is $21.00 per hour with medical and dental benefits provided, as well as generous paid time off and mileage reimbursement.
+A background check will be conducted.
+Candidate must be willing to make at least a one-year commitment.

 Send resume, cover letter and a list of three professional references to firstname.lastname@example.org.
 If we feel you are a good match for the position, you will be contacted to schedule an interview.